BU-Data-Science-Association/Pipelines-Fall25/README.md

 # Pipelines-Fall25
 Data Pipelines through Apache Spark &amp; Databricks

+This workshop would not be possible without our wonderful head of technical staff, Sam.
+(Freshmen, you will get to meet him next semester.)

+Amanda added the finishing touches.

-Note: On Mac, Chrome (not Safari) is the preferred browser for this project as it will help with formatting, although either should work perfectly fine.
+Workshop Note: On Mac, Chrome (not Safari) is the preferred browser for this project as it will help with formatting, although either should work perfectly fine.

 ### Instructions
 1. **Clone this to your local machine.** Please notify us if you need any help!